chandra-vv/genai_portfolio/07_multi_agent_assistant/README.md

 ## 🧩 System Architecture

-The assistant is implemented as a **graph of nodes**, where each node has a clearly defined responsibility.
+The assistant is implemented as a **graph-based workflow**, where each node has a clearly defined responsibility.

+### Architecture Diagram (Logical Flow)

+User
+│
+▼
+Streamlit UI
+│
+▼
+Controller (LangGraph)
+│
+├── If query is SIMPLE
+│       └── Retriever Agent
+│               ├── Embeddings
+│               ├── FAISS Vector Search
+│               └── LLM Response
+│
+└── If query is COMPLEX
+        └── Planner Agent
+                ├── Sub-question 1 ──► Retriever Agent ──► Answer
+                ├── Sub-question 2 ──► Retriever Agent ──► Answer
+                ├── Sub-question N ──► Retriever Agent ──► Answer
+                │
+                └── Aggregate Results
+                        │
+                        ▼
+                  Final LLM Response

+Memory Node
+▲
+│
+Stores conversation context across turns

+---

+## 🔄 Execution Flow

+1. User submits a query through the Streamlit UI
+2. Controller classifies the query as simple or complex
+3. Planner agent generates sub-questions (for complex queries)
+4. Retriever agent answers using embeddings and FAISS
+5. LangGraph orchestrates looping and state updates
+6. Conversation memory is updated
+7. Final answers are displayed in the UI

+---

 ### Core Components